realmunk/every-bit-matters/README.md

 | UiB        | 07.04.2016 16:00 | 21.04 23:59 |
 | UiT        | 12.04.2016 16:00 | 26.04 16:00 |

-The following week after the deadline, the submissions are reviewed by our *Grand Jury* to select the best submissions.
+The following week after the deadline, the submissions are reviewed by our *Grand Jury*.

-The best submissions will be awarded a prize, and qualifies to the _Battle of the Universities_.
+The submissions from each university will be reviewed and posted to our [blog](http://grensesnittet.computas.com), where the participants receive praise and honour.
+The best submissions will be awarded with a prize and eternal glory.

-## The Battle of the Universities

-The _Battle of the Universities_ is to be held in late June at our offices in Oslo, Norway.

-The grand winner will receive an award, a great prize, glory and honour.

-In time, more information will come.

 ### Good luck!